Aller au contenu

 Ce contenu n’est pas encore disponible dans votre langue.

 WebDriver is a standardized interface to interact with web documents primarily intended for automated testing.
 Tauri supports the WebDriver interface by leveraging the native platform’s WebDriver server underneath a cross-platform wrapper tauri-driver.
-On desktop, only Windows and Linux are supported due macOS not having a WKWebView driver tool available. iOS and Android work through Appium 2, but the process is not currently streamlined.
+On desktop, only Windows and Linux are supported due to macOS not having a WKWebView driver tool available. iOS and Android work through Appium 2, but the process is not currently streamlined.

 System Dependencies